Bone China vs Fine China: Key Differences Explained

 Is bone china safe to use in the dishwasher?

 It depends entirely on the piece.
-The Mikasa Cameo White place setting is rated dishwasher safe on the top rack.
+The Mikasa Trellis dinnerware set is microwave and dishwasher safe throughout — no hand-wash exceptions.
 Pieces with platinum or gold trim, like the Vera Wang Lace teacup, must be hand-washed because the metallic decoration degrades in dishwasher detergent over time.
 Always check the specific care instructions for each piece rather than assuming all bone china behaves the same way.

 Which should I buy first if I am building a formal china collection?

-Start with a complete place setting before adding accent pieces.
-A five-piece setting like the Cameo White gives you the working foundation of a formal table — dinner plate, salad plate, soup bowl, cup, and saucer — which is what you need to actually host a meal.
-Once you have a full service for the number of guests you typically entertain, accent pieces like the Wedgwood Vera Wang Lace add intentional detail without requiring you to rebuild from scratch.
+Start with a complete dinnerware set before adding accent pieces.
+The Trellis 16-piece set gives you immediate service for four — dinner plates, salad plates, soup bowls, and mugs — which is the working foundation you need to actually host a meal.
+Once you have a full service, accent pieces like the Wedgwood Vera Wang Lace add intentional detail without requiring you to rebuild from scratch.

 Is the Vera Wang Lace teacup suitable for everyday use?